Statistical Inference with Local Optima: Statistical Inference

 where $\hat{I}(\theta) = \frac{1}{n}\sum_{i=1}^nS(\theta|X_i)S(\theta|X_i)^T$ is the observed Fisher's information matrix.
 Thus, we can construct a CI of $\theta_{MLE}$ via

 and then use it to construct a CI of $\tau_{MLE}$ as equation \eqref{eq::CI_obj1}.

-Although this CI is an asymptotically valid $1-\alpha$ CI, it tends to be very large because $\theta_{MLE}$ is not the only case in which equation \eqref{eq::score} holds -- all critical points of $L(\cdot)$ satisfies this equation.
-Thus, this CI is the collection of regions around each critical point, and as such it tends to be a complicated set of large total size.
+Although this CI is an asymptotically valid $1-\alpha$ CI, it tends to be very large because $\theta_{MLE}$ is not the only case in which equation \eqref{eq::score} holds -- all critical points, including local minima and saddle points, of $L(\cdot)$ satisfy this equation.
+Thus, this CI is the collection of regions around critical points, and as such it tends to be a complicated set of large total size.
 The middle panel of Figure~\ref{fig::CI_test} illustrates a CI from the score test.
 In terms of testing equation \eqref{eq::test}, we can use this CI or use the score test because the CI has the right coverage asymptotically.